joseraf86/market_forces/README.md

 | water    |    300    |![water_texture](https://github.com/joseraf86/market_forces/blob/master/img/water_texture-64x64.jpg?raw=true)|
 | uranium  |    5      |![uranium_texture](https://github.com/joseraf86/market_forces/blob/master/img/uranium_texture-64x64.jpg?raw=true)|

 The player can build only its first facility for free.
 The player chooses to build a gold mine first.
 At level 1 a facility requires no maintenance resource, nonetheless the player have not any energetic resource so gold production cannot start off.
 The player have two choices then:

-* Print some money to exchange its currency for the desired resource (check currency)
-* Unbuild the only facility it has built so far and build another facility for free.
-This new facility should exploit some energetic resource, otherwise any initial facility production cannot occur

-The player decides to unbuild its only facility and build other one, this time tied to coal.
-This process goes as follows:

-The player can build only its first facility for free.
-The player chooses to build a gold mine first.
-At level 1 a facility requires no maintenance resource, nonetheless the player have not any energetic resource so gold production cannot start off.
-The player have two choices then: